Search

 Part 4: Liquid Soap Making

-We’ll begin by looking at the differences between liquid soap and surfactant-based ‘soap’ and also the differences between making soap bars and liquid soap.
+Explore the differences between liquid soap and surfactant-based ‘soap’, and also the differences between making soap bars and liquid soap.
 This is essential to understand before proceeding with liquid soap making.

 Module 15: Working With Potassium Hydroxide (KOH)